Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking

+\begin{example} Consider the snippet on the left of \autoref{lst:ill-typed-masking} and its compilation on the right.
 Let's assume that sequentially, address $j$ contains a number, so that sequentially the comparison with the 42 in line \eqref{eq:ex-ill-typed} compares two numbers, which is a defined operation.
 However, during misspeculated execution of the transformed program, $\msf$ is set to 1 and thus now both the store and the load use address 0 instead.
-Therefore, the load in line 2 reads the value $\efp{g}$, and the comparison in line 3 is now between a function pointer and a number, which is undefined. \end{example}
+Therefore, the load in line 2 reads the value $\efp{g}$, and the comparison in line 3 is now between a code pointer and a number, which is undefined. \end{example}

 If we were to treat these undefined operations as undefined behavior, our speculative semantics would not describe the behavior of our mitigation.
 This would allow later compilation steps to refine it arbitrarily, potentially in ways that leak secrets, which would break end-to-end relative security.
-To prevent this, we ensure that our SpecIBT mitigation does not introduce undefined behavior.
-In other words, we prove that our mitigation preserves safety: Any safe input, \IE one that doesn't trigger undefined behavior sequentially in the source, is also safe during speculative execution of the SpecIBT-hardened program.
-This then allows us to compose the relative security of SpecIBT with the relative security of our subsequent step (\autoref{fig:composition} and \autoref{sec:translation-mc}), which only holds for safe inputs because it refines undefined behavior.
+To prevent this, we ensure that our \Triosecuris mitigation does not introduce undefined behavior.
+In other words, we prove that our mitigation preserves safety: Any safe input, \IE one that doesn't trigger undefined behavior sequentially in the source, is also safe during speculative execution of the \Triosecuris-hardened program.
+This then allows us to compose the relative security of \Triosecuris with the relative security of our subsequent step (\autoref{fig:composition} and \autoref{sec:translation-mc}), which only holds for safe inputs because it refines undefined behavior.